 If you give the Pin a thumbs up, Pinterest will take it as a sign that you like this type of content and will provide similar ones in the future.
-If you give it a thumbs down, the Related Pin will be removed and Pinterest will refrain from showing you posts like it.
+If you give it a thumbs down, the Related Pin will be removed and

 And thus, the obsessive spiraling into Pinterestdom continues.

 - The best iPhone apps (August 2020)